 Diagnostic and surgical laparoscopy

-Diagnostic and operative laparoscopy is a minimally invasive surgical technique that allows the visualization of the abdominal cavity and the organs found in it, the observation of possible anomalies in same and in the best of cases, correct them.
+Diagnostic and operative laparoscopy is a minimally invasive surgical technique that allows the visualization of the abdominal cavity and the organs found in it to observe possible anomalies in the area and correct them in the best of cases.
 In the case of female fertility, laparoscopy will allow the doctor to diagnose complications in her reproductive organs.

 What is the purpose of this technique?

-The goal of a laparoscopy is to diagnose and solve any problem that is detected during the procedure.
+Laparoscopy aims to diagnose and solve any problem detected during the procedure.

 The main indications of this technique in gynecology are: